Piiveu/plv/grammar.md

 # Grammar

-Plv has 2 genders- masculine an feminine, so it has 2 definitive articles- de(masculine) and da(feminine)
+Plv has 2 genders- masculine and feminine, so it has 2 definitive articles- de(masculine) and da(feminine)

 Plv hasn't got any indefinite articles.